daniellavoie/confluent-platform-bosh-release/doc/aws-instructions.md

 Create an elastic ip that can be assigned to the Bosh Director.

+### Create a TCP Load Balancer for Confluent Server

+TODO

 ### Create a Load Balancer for Control Center

 <strong>Target Group</strong>